PieInOblivion/zero-pool/README.md

 ### Using the Global Pool

 If you prefer to share a single pool across your entire application, call the global accessor.
-The pool is created on first use with the default worker count and lives for the duration of the process.
+The pool is created on first use and lives for the duration of the process.

 ```rust
 use zero_pool::{ZeroPool, zp_define_task_fn, zp_write};